simon-raynor/simon-raynor.github.io/README.md

     - mouse interactivity
         - things you can drag around which attract/repel scrollies
             - it could have, like, a little game or challenge
-    - bundle THREE modules w/ my code, for (hopefully) better loading times
-        - it's not *bad* but unpkg can hang on the more obscure addons
-        - will benchmark once this is live and make a final decision
     - escape button/a11y mode
         - kind of done w/ the pause button but could be better
         - at least put a `<noscript>` with an explanation